alexmille/Data-Sets/README.md

 #Data Sets
-I made these files to play with [Tableau software](http://www.tableau.com/), but feel free to use with any other software.
+I made these files for my experiments with [Tableau software](http://www.tableau.com/), but feel free to use with any other software.

-Most files are available in CSV format.
+Most files are available in CSV format and under the WTFPL license.

+Enjoy !

 Current Projects :
 + [MLS Salaries](https://github.com/alexmille/DataSets/tree/master/MLS-Salaries)